TTT-2/ttt_addon_graphics/reworked_shop/README.md

 1. Save the result as a png so that transparency isn't lost.
 2. Perks are red, weapons are blue.
 Don't use any other colors!
 3. The icon on should follow one of these two styles:
-   1. an image with a small drop shadow
+   1. an image with a small drop shadow by using the ["image_icon" style](https://github.com/TimGoll/ttt_addon_graphics/tree/master/reworked_shop/styles/)
-   2. by using [this layer style](https://github.com/TimGoll/ttt_addon_graphics/tree/master/reworked_shop/styles/) on a single colored icon
+   2. by using the ["flat icon" style](https://github.com/TimGoll/ttt_addon_graphics/tree/master/reworked_shop/styles/) on a single colored icon

 ## Addon List